 Lemon Popsicle gave Golan and Globus enough financial clout to purchase the Cannon distribution chain and relocate to Hollywood.
-There they began making a host of films with prolific regard, all designed with an eye towards the box-office.
+There they began making films with prolific regard, all designed with an eye towards the box-office.
 These included everything from several sexploitation films featuring Sylvia Kristel, their essentially inventing the modern ninja film and making the first breakdance film.
-Then came the growing success with the development of in-house stars like Chuck Norris and Charles Bronson who made their careers in Golan-Globus films during the 1980s in a string of action films.
+Then came the growing success with the development of in-house stars like Chuck Norris and Charles Bronson who had substantial careers in a string of action films for Golan-Globus films throughout the 1980s.
 Oddly, the one film that is not mentioned during this period is the one that gives the documentary its title – Breakin’ 2: Electric Boogaloo (1984).